maishathasin/bloggit/README.md

 [![Python Version](https://img.shields.io/badge/python-3.x-blue.svg)]()

-GitBlog is a command-line static site generator that allows users to create personal blogs from their GitHub repositories.
+BlogGit is a command-line static site generator that allows users to create personal blogs from their GitHub repositories.
 It fetches repository information and converts it into a static HTML site and designed with tailwindCSS.

 [![bloggit](bloggit.png)]()